NYPL/engineering-general/on-off-board/onboarding.md

 - [MacPass](https://macpassapp.org/)
   - This is a local, open source, password management solution
   - It is not officially supported, but provides an easy place to track passwords

+### Multi-Factor Authentication

+Using multi-factor authentication (MFA) is also __strongly__ encouraged at NYPL.
+For some accounts (most importantly AWS) it is __required__.
+There are several options for MFA:

+- NYPL-supplied Yubi key.
+If you'd prefer a physical authentication key, please request one from your manager.
+- MFA Application such as Duo or Microsoft Authenticator.
+These should be installed on your phone to support authentication.

 ### Commonly used accounts